State Farm Renters Insurance Review of 2023

 - Home protection device discount.
 You can qualify for a discount on your renters insurance if you have installed deadbolts, smoke detectors, or burglar alarms.

-If you’re willing to switch your car insurance to State Farm, you can basically get your renters insurance for free.
+If you switch your car insurance to State Farm, you can get your renters insurance for free.

 While State Farm offers only two renters insurance discounts, their average cost for renters insurance is below the national average.

-The average monthly cost for State Farm renters insurance is $12, which is 20% lower than the national average of $15 per month.
+According to PropertyNest research, the average monthly cost for State Farm renters insurance is $10.83, lower than the national average of $17.

 We should also note that your deductible will have an impact on your premium, with a low deductible costing more than a high one.